TIP: Token Importance in On-Policy Distillation: Discussion and Conclusion

 \section{Discussion and Conclusion}

 TIP establishes that token importance in OPD is governed by two axes---student entropy and teacher--student divergence---and that both are necessary.
 All three theoretical predictions (Propositions~\ref{prop:optimal_weight}--\ref{prop:proxy_bias}, Remark~\ref{rem:fix}) are supported across three model families and two task domains (Tables~\ref{tab:entropy_sweep}--\ref{tab:agentic_results}), with the clearest result being the Q3 blind spot: entropy-only rules provably cannot distinguish ``confident and correct'' from ``confident and wrong,'' yet fewer than 10\% of tokens selected precisely for overconfidence nearly matches full-training performance.
-This picture is sharpest on DeepPlanning, where Q3-only training with 20\% of tokens \emph{surpasses} full OPD (12.6 vs.\ 11.7 Avg@16 with the 14B teacher), suggesting that the value of catching overconfident errors grows when more downstream computation depends on a single committed step; the effect is weaker in mathematical reasoning, where mistakes are often more locally contained.
-More broadly, the two-axis framing applies to other settings where on-policy token-level supervision is used, including RLHF, process reward fine-tuning, and speculative decoding.
+This picture is sharpest on DeepPlanning, where Q3-only training with 20\% of tokens \emph{surpasses} full OPD (12.6 vs.\ 11.7 Avg@16), suggesting that the value of catching overconfident errors grows when more downstream computation depends on a single committed step.
+More broadly, the two-axis framing applies to other settings where on-policy token-level supervision is used, including process reward fine-tuning and speculative decoding.

-\paragraph{Limitations.} (1) Q3 detection requires teacher output distributions, though $\delta_t$ is already part of the standard OPD loss.
-(2) Soft-OR uses per-batch min-max normalization, which may be sensitive to outlier tokens in a batch; alternatives such as running-average normalization remain to be studied.
-(3) All experiments use reverse KL supervision; whether the same quadrant ordering holds under forward KL or JSD is an open question.
+\paragraph{Limitations.} Our largest teacher is 70B and rollouts reach 16K tokens; whether the quadrant structure and Q3 concentration persist at trillion-parameter scale or with the extremely long rollouts typical of agentic tool-calling pipelines remains an open question.